Fist of Fun

 Fist of Fun is a British comedy show, initially a BBC Radio 1 series in 1993 and then a BBC2 television series in 1995.
 It was written by and starred the comedians Stewart Lee and Richard Herring.
 Each episode of Fist of Fun consisted of disparate sketches, stand-up comedy segments, dialogues, and situations.

 It was broadcast at 9:00 p.m. on Tuesday nights.
 The second series was aired on Friday nights.
 The show was not given a third series but Lee and Herring went on to create This Morning with Richard Not Judy, for BBC2.

-Other comedians who appeared in the series went on to fame themselves, including the actor Kevin Eldon, Peter Baynham, Ronni Ancona, Alistair McGowan, Al Murray, Ant & Dec, John Thomson, Rebecca Front, Mel Giedroyc, Sue Perkins, Ben Moor and Sally Phillips.
+Other comedians who appeared in the series went on to fame themselves, including Kevin Eldon, Peter Baynham, Ronni Ancona, Alistair McGowan, Al Murray, Ant & Dec, John Thomson, Rebecca Front, Mel Giedroyc, Sue Perkins, Ben Moor and Sally Phillips.